-Select one or more Act 173 Systems Levers-ESTs, Coordinated Curriculum, LCAS, and NBPL-to focus on, in your improvement work.
+Select one or more Act 173 Systems Levers-LCAS, Coordinated Curriculum, EST, and NBPL to focus on, in your improvement work.
 This is technically a step that could be completed before completing the Systems Screener, or alongside your Systems Screener completion process.
-But if you are new to assessing your Act 173 needs, you may find that the conversations that you have about the strengths and needs of your VTmtss, as you complete the Systems Screener, may inform a discussion about which of your systems lever or levers are the most in need of improvement.
+But if you are new to assessing your Act 173 needs, the AOE recommends identifying a lever or levers to focus on using one of two approaches: